 - When swiping the mouse or using the mouse wheel to scroll the VCP Features section, it is

 possible to accidentally move a slider that changes a continuous feature value.
-Optionally, the UI behavior can be altered to require that the control key be held down in order to move a slider.
+Optionally, the UI behavior can be altered to require that the control key be held down in order to move change values.
 This behavior is modified using dialog Options->User Interface Options->Require control key to move sliders.